 Despite the advances made in the field of Alzheimer's research, life can be extraordinarily difficult for those with advanced Alzheimer's and for the families of the afflicted.
 To watch a friend or family member gradually degenerate can be excruciating.
 Numerous organizations, books, support groups, doctors and other resources can help those who have the disease or people who must take care of a sick loved one.

-For more information about Alzheimer's disease and related topics, please check out the links on the next page.
+For more information about Alzheimer's disease and related topics, please check out the links below.